ldidry/lufi/README.md

 * its size
 * its mimetype

+## Client

+There is the web interface, but you can use a CLI client too!
+Have a look at <https://framagit.org/luc/lufi-cli> or install it directly with `sudo npm install -g lufi-cli`.

 ## Internationalization

 Lufi comes with English and French languages.
 It will choose the language to display from the browser's settings.